benmvachon/bellevue/README.md

 ### 5. Node.js 23.2

-Node.js is essential for managing JavaScript runtime and building the frontend of the Bellevue platform.
+Node.js is essential for managing JavaScript runtime and building the frontend of the platform.

 #### Installation: